ioBroker/ioBroker.lovelace/README.md

 ### Select input
 This can be done manually if input_select entity type in custom dialog is selected.
-The list of options to select from should be provide in commom.options:
+The list of options to select from should be provide in standard commom.states object:

 ```
 "common": {
     "type": "string",
-    "options": {
+    "states": {
       "1": "select 1",
       "2": "Select 2",
       "3": "select 3"